 Well, I’m sick of it.

-There are over seven hundred Pokémon in the roster now, and the number changes with every generation.
+There are hundreds of Pokémon in the roster now, and the number changes with every generation.
 Most of those Pokémon never get a chance to shine because of how much Pikachu is pushed on the Pokémon audience.
 And since Pikachu is a part of the original 151, his dominance over all things Pokémon implicitly reinforces the idea that the O.G.
 Pokemon are the best ones.
 This is not true.
-Generation I Pokémon are the safest, most boring of the lot — most of them are basically copying real-life animals that we're all used to, which isn't creative at all.
-I'll take "weird ice cream Pokémon" or "keychain Pokémon" over those ones any day of the week, especially over Pikachu.
+Generation I Pokémon are the safest, most boring of the lot — most of them are basically copying real-life animals that we’re all used to, which isn’t creative at all.
+I’ll take “weird ice cream Pokémon” or “keychain Pokémon” over those ones any day of the week, especially over Pikachu.
 Because f**k Pikachu.

 I’m not sure Pokémon can get back on top, not without some fundamental changes.
 We saw a bit of that in X & Y as well as Omega Ruby and Alpha Sapphire — this last generation had a ton of new ideas and mechanics.
 And yet, it doesn’t feel like enough.
 The games rely too heavily on nostalgia for past games.